 Even though your German Shepherd may be eating well, they are not getting the vital nutrients needed from its food, leading to ill health and other complications.

-Treatment depends on the cause of malabsorption, but a change of diet may be required, for example, changing to a gluten-free or a very high-quality food with a good protein source.
+Treatment depends on the cause of malabsorption, but a diet change may be required, for example, changing to a gluten-free or a very high-quality food with a good protein source.

 12. Pancreatitis

-Pancreatitis is inflammation of the pancreas, which may cause your dog’s sensitivity.
-The pancreas is a vital organ that sits close to the stomach, helps with digestion, and controls blood sugar.
+Pancreatitis is pancreas inflammation, which may cause your dog’s sensitivity.
+The pancreas is a vital organ that sits close to the stomach, helps digestion, and controls blood sugar.

 Pancreatitis can be mild or severe and is often caused by your dog eating inappropriate food, for example, foods high in fat or too many titbits or table scraps.
 Other causes are obesity, recent surgery, some drugs, and toxins.